xitop/edzed/docs/new_cblocks.rst

 Creating combinational blocks
 =============================

 Feel free to skip this chapter.
-As noted elsewhere, the :class:`FuncBlock` is an universal combinational block and there is very little reason to write a new one.
+The :class:`FuncBlock` is an universal combinational block and there is very little reason to write a new one.

 Directions